-Since 2004, the annual CUNY/ Daily News Citizenship Now!
-Call-In has provided nearly 100,000 callers with information on immigration issues ranging from residency to citizenship to petitions for family members.
-Over 350 volunteer attorneys and counselors staff this event each year, many of them trained by CUNY Citizenship Now!
-The event is frequented by notable figures, which in the past have included Senators Charles Schumer and Kirsten Gillibrand, former Governor David Paterson, and Mayor Mike Bloomberg.
+Since 2004, the annual CUNY/ Daily News Citizenship NOW!
+Call-In has provided over 123,000 callers with information on immigration issues ranging from residency to citizenship to petitions for family members.
+Over 350 volunteer attorneys and counselors staff this event each year, many of them trained by CUNY Citizenship Now The event is frequented by notable figures, which in the past have included Senators Charles Schumer and Kirsten Gillibrand, former Governor David Paterson, and Mayor Mike Bloomberg.

 Our success in recent years has been marked by a dramatic increase in both the number of clients we have served and our rate of returning volunteers.
-In fiscal year 2009-2010, we assisted 10,850 participants, including over 900 Haitians seeking Temporary Protected Status after the tragic 2010 earthquake.
+In fiscal year 2012-2013, we assisted 10,922 participants, including helping over 996 people determine eligibility and apply for Deferred Action for Childhood Arrivals (DACA).
 As we continue to grow, we are making efforts to expand our unique model to other cities.

 We provide assistance to the community with: